G-Core/product-documentation/documentation/streaming-platform/video-hosting/manage-videos/upload-a-video-and-embed-it-to-your-app.md

 <img src="https://assets.gcore.pro/docs/streaming-platform/video-hosting/upload-a-video-and-embed-it-to-your-app/video-main-settings-update.png" alt="Video settings" width="80%">

 3\.
+(Optional) After you upload the video, it’ll be transсoded with different qualities and bitrates.
+Click the **Video transcoding data** link under the video to check the transcoding details.

+4\.
 Select one of the automatically created video posters or upload a new one from your local storage.

 <img src="https://assets.gcore.pro/docs/streaming-platform/video-hosting/upload-a-video-and-embed-it-to-your-app/choose-video-poster.png" alt="Video poster settings" width="80%">